YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The planning process is similar to the broader question of how a surgeon calculates graft number.
 The number only has meaning when it is connected to the area, the hair type, the density target, and the expected visual result.

-Smaller-caliber hair can look refined and natural.
+Smaller caliber hair can look refined and natural.
 It simply needs a result that respects optical reality rather than promising impossible fullness.

-When is fine caliber a warning sign for surgery?
+Fine caliber can become a warning sign

 Fine caliber becomes a warning sign when it is combined with weak donor density, diffuse thinning, high contrast between hair and scalp, unstable loss, or unrealistic expectations.
 One factor alone does not decide the case.
 The combination decides the risk.